-On March 31, 2021, the New York legislature passed the Marijuana Regulation and Taxation Act (the "MRTA"), legalizing adult-use cannabis in the State of New York and establishing a regulatory framework for medical and adult-use cannabis and hemp.
+On March 31, 2021, the New York legislature passed the Marijuana Regulation and Taxation Act (the "MRTA"), legalizing adult-use cannabis in the State of New York and establishing a regulatory framework for medical and adultuse cannabis and hemp.
 Under the MRTA, the CCA provisions were repealed and authority over medical cannabis was transferred from the New York State Department of Health ("NYDOH") to the CCB and the OCM.
 On February 22, 2023, the OCM issued final regulations to govern medical cannabis, which replaced the previous medical regulations promulgated by the NYDOH.
 On July 19, 2023, the OCM recommended and the CCB approved proposed amendments to align the adopted medical regulations with the adult-use regulations.
-The amended medical regulations are subject to a 60-day public comment period which ends 60 days from the date the amended regulations are published in the State Register.
+The amended medical regulations are subject to a 60-day public comment period, which commenced on November 8, 2023, and ends on January 8, 2024.

 On December 14, 2022, the CCB filed proposed regulations for the New York adult-use cannabis market, including the rules governing ROs' (as defined herein) transition to the adult-use market.
 The public comment period on the proposed adult-use regulations closed on February 13, 2023.
 On June 14, 2023, the CCB filed a revised package of adult-use regulations, incorporating feedback from the public comment period that ended on February 13, 2023.
-The public comment period on the revised adult-use regulations closed on July 31, 2023, and it is expected that the revised regulations will be either modified and reissued for a third public comment period or finalized and approved by the CCB in their current form.
+The public comment period on the revised adult-use regulations closed on July 31, 2023, and CCB adopted final adult-use regulations on September 27, 2023.